 New York Criminal Possession of a Weapon at New York Airports

-If you are charged with New York Criminal Possession of a Weapon in the Second Degree for possessing a gun, firearm, pistol, revolver, handgun or any other weapon, seek out an experienced criminal defense attorney to help expedite you through the system if possible, assist you through the bail process if necessary and, most importantly, to zealously advocate for you so that your honest mistake does not have life altering consequences.
+Be neither foolish nor angry, but rational and diligent when identifying the steps you need to take to come out unscathed or without a criminal record.
+If you are charged with any felony for possessing a gun, firearm, pistol, revolver, handgun or any other weapon, seek out an experienced criminal defense attorney to help expedite you through the system, assist you through the bail process if necessary and, most importantly, to zealously advocate for you so that your honest mistake does not have life altering consequences.